 - If there is, then we’re checking if there is more than fits into the Min-Max range.

 - If there is more, then we take the Min-Max range, and if there isn’t, then we take whatever is left to be allocated

 Check out the actual file if you want specifics on the formula.
 After all is said and done, we get the effective commission rate of 17%.

 Now that we know the effective commission rate, we can use this to calculate the overall commission by multiplying [ Total Sales ] * [ Effective Commission Rate ], and we get our total commission for this period.

 There you go!
 We’ve demonstrated how to dynamically handle a simple accelerator using marginal payout, with various quotas for different reps.

 The Spiff Way

-We hope this article is helpful for your commision calculations.
+We hope this article is helpful for conducting your sales commission calculations in Excel.
 When you’re ready to get your life back, Spiff has you covered.
 For all of the steps we outlined above to get this working in Google Sheets, there are only a few steps required to actually make this happen in Spiff.